Enkephalin: Enkephalin receptor

-The receptors for enkephalin are the delta opioid receptors and mu opioid receptors.
+The receptors for enkephalin are the δ-opioid receptor (DOR) and μ-opioid receptor (MOR).
 Opioid receptors are a group of G-protein-coupled receptors, with other opioids as ligands as well.
-The other endogenous opioids are dynorphins (that bind to kappa receptors), endorphins (mu receptors), endomorphins, and nociceptin-orphanin FQ.
+The other endogenous opioids are dynorphins (that bind to κ-opioid receptor), endorphins (MOR), endomorphins, and nociceptin-orphanin FQ.
 The opioid receptors are ~40% identical to somatostatin receptors (SSTRs).